nonie-sys/monero-timestamp/README.md

 Proof of Existence is a pretty handy tool when it comes to a public proof of any record or document.
 It is an immutable timestamp stored on a distributed public ledger.
 The blockchain stores the timestamp with every block that is mined.

 The publisher can publicly reveal the digest and if  a conflict arises they can prove they had the data that generated the digest at a certain point in time.
-Proof of Existence is useful for copyrighted material, records, patents, contracts etc. You can prove a certain data exists at a certain moment in time.
+Proof of Existence is useful for copyrighted material, records, patents, contracts, notary etc. You can prove a certain data exists at a certain moment in time.

 ## Monero's traits.

-On Bitcoin the hash is stored directly on the blockchain.
+With Bitcoin the hash is stored on the blockchain itself.
 Monero **wont** allow this.
 But you can use a 256 Bit hash as spend key (sha256 or keccac).
-To prove you have known that hash at a specific time - you need to send a small amount of XMR to a public address, generated from that spend key.
+To prove you have known that hash at a specific time.
+All you need is to send a small amount of XMR to a public address, generated from that spend key.
 One piconero (2^-12) is sufficient.
+A different aproach but it works great.

-## First step (sha256sum)
+## First step: Calculate the hash

-Use sha256sum to calculate the digest from your document.
+sha256sum calculates the digest/hash of your document.

 ```bash
 sha256sum document.pdf